-- If necessary, create the the application folder [install-dir]/applications/[application-name].
+- If necessary, create the application folder [install-dir]/applications/[application-name].

 - Start Wowza Streaming Engine and sign-in to Wowza Streaming Engine Manager with the Administrator account that you created when you installed the Wowza Streaming Engine software:

-- Click the application name in the contents panel and use the Streaming Engine Manager user interface to update settings as needed.
-Be sure to refer to our articles for guidance.
+- Click the application name in the contents panel and update settings as needed.

-LiveStreamRecord, formerly a free AddOn for Wowza Media Server 3.1.2 (and earlier) and built-in with Wowza Media Server software (version 3.5 or later) is incorporated into Wowza Streaming Engine software as the Incoming Streams feature.
-It enables you to record live streams to video on demand files using the Streaming Engine Manager user interface, HTTP URL queries, or programmatically.
-You can split in-process live stream recording archives into multiple on demand MP4 (QuickTime container) or FLV (Flash Video container) files automatically, with the split points based on video duration, clock time, or file size.
+LiveStreamRecord, formerly a free AddOn for Wowza Media Server 3.1.2 (and earlier) and built-in with Wowza Media Server software (version 3.5 or later), is incorporated into Wowza Streaming Engine as incoming streams.
+You can record live streams to on-demand files in Wowza Streaming Engine Manager, by making HTTP URL queries, or programmatically.
+You can split in-process live stream recording archives into multiple on-demand MP4 (QuickTime container) or FLV (Flash Video container) files automatically, with the split points based on video duration, clock time, or file size.

 <HTTPProvider> <BaseClass>com.wowza.wms.livestreamrecord.http.HTTPLiveStreamRecord</BaseClass> <RequestFilters>livestreamrecord*</RequestFilters> <AuthenticationMethod>admin-digest</AuthenticationMethod> </HTTPProvider>

-For more information about how to use the Incoming Streams feature in Wowza Streaming Engine, see How to record live streams.
+For more information about how to use incoming streams, see Record live streams in Wowza Streaming Engine.

-Media Cache technology (formerly a free AddOn for Wowza Media Server 2.0 and later) is built-in as a feature with the Wowza Streaming Engine software and can be configured in Wowza Streaming Engine Manager.
-The Media Cache system is a read-through caching mechanism that helps to increase the scalability of VOD streaming.
+Media Cache technology (formerly a free AddOn for Wowza Media Server 2.0 and later) is built into Wowza Streaming Engine and can be configured in Wowza Streaming Engine Manager.
+The Media Cache system is a read-through caching mechanism that helps to increase the scalability of on-demand streaming.
 To retain your MediaCache settings from your Wowza Media Server software installation, do the following: